 3. Read Theology

 Many Christians have been sold a lie.
-It is this, ‘Theology is for academics, and then pastors.’
-The problem with this statement is that it suggests that only professional teachers should know God.
+It is this: ‘Theology is for academics, and then pastors.’
+The problem with this statement is that it suggests that only professional teachers can know God.
 Theology literally means ‘God knowledge’.
 Everyone, then, is a theologian.
 All of us hold notions of God in our minds.
 The question is whether those notions are true or false, deep or shallow.
 One of the ways to develop our theology is through disciplined study (you can find free books at 9 Marks and Desiring God).

-In order to heighten our worship, we must deepen our theology
+In order to heighten our worship, we must deepen our theology.

 They say that a high theology leads to a high doxology.
 Simply put, in order to heighten our worship, we must deepen our theology.
 If our knowledge of God is to be right and deep, we must pick up books that will cause progress in that area.
 J. I. Packer’s classic Knowing God comes to mind.
 There is also A. W. Tozer’s Knowledge of The Holy and A. W. Pink’s Attributes of God.

-4. Pay Attention to What you Sing
+4. Pay Attention to What You Sing

-A friend once said ‘In worship on Sunday I want every emotion a song makes me feel to be tied to a particular truth.
+A friend once said, ‘In worship on Sunday I want every emotion a song makes me feel to be tied to a particular truth.
 I am skeptical of feeling things as we sing that I cannot trace to a specific truth that my mind grasps.’
 Simply put, my friend was saying: let us bring our minds into corporate worship.
 We all need rebuke here.
-For many of us our emotions during worship on Sundays are due to everything else but the truth: voices, harmonies, riffs and musical interludes.
+For many of us, our emotions during worship on Sundays are due to everything else but the truth: voices, harmonies, riffs, and musical interludes.

 Train yourself to think with all your mind about the words of the songs your congregation is singing.
 You may find that that gives you deeper and more durable affections for God.
 Thus we may need to rethink some of the songs that we sing, and replace them with others that have more substantial truth to meditate on.